tyronyiu/Uni/MGT345/2019-03-24-Accidents_happen_case_study.md

    the best candidates for her data entry position?
 Design a complete selection process.

+**Answer**
+: Betsy did not use any screening method.
+Bob did not hand in a resume.
+She didn't use any selection testing methods nor reviewed the applicant or the interview they conducted, but rather made a selection decision straight away without consultation or reflection upon the applicant.
+A selection process that she could have employed is to start with doing a preliminary screening on the applicants.
+The problem is, that she only left three days for applicants to apply.
+Thus, leaving more time before deciding on a candidate is what she should have done.
+After having done preliminary screening, the smaller pool of potential candidate's resumes and CV's are considered, before starting the selection testing process.
+This step is to see whom of the applicants are more adequate to do the job, the left over applicants are then often interviewed, which should this time be done in a structured manner.
+After all these considerations, the pool of applicants has become significantly slimmer and it should hence ease the selection process.After all these considerations, the pool of applicants has become significantly slimmer and it should hence ease the selection process.

 ## Part 2.
 Learning the Ropes?
 As supervisor of six data entry clerks on the night shift at the Data production Center, Betsy was eager to find good quality employees.
 She thought she had